open-telemetry/opentelemetry-erlang/docs/rationale.md

 ### Experimental SDK (`opentelemetry_sdk_experimental`)

-The experimental SDK contains the implementations for the APIs in the experimental API of the same version.
+The experimental SDK contains the implementations for the APIs in the experimental API of the same minor version.
+For example, there may be multiple patch-level releases (`v0.3.2`, `v0.3.3`) of the experimental SDK for each minor version of the experimental API (`v0.3.0`).

-Any setup for signals contained in the experimental SDK must be done on startup of the experimental SDK -- for example, setting the default Meter would be done in `start/2` of `opentelemetry_sdk_experimental`.
+Any setup for signals contained in the experimental SDK must be done on startup of the experimental SDK.
+For example, setting the default Meter would be done in `start/2` of `opentelemetry_sdk_experimental`.

-This Application is versioned in lockstep with the experimental API and will never go above 0.x.

 ### SDK (`opentelemetry`)